 - Lightning protection

 Voltage goes hand-in-hand with safety.
-Consequently, you need to understand the voltage class and the requirements of your building because different sizes and types will require specific voltages.
+Consequently, it’s important to know the voltage class and what your building requires because the size of it will require specific voltages.
 As an example, a low voltage of under 1000 Volts will usually supply a simple residential building.
-But a bigger commercial building with higher electrical needs may require a medium voltage class of up to 20,000 Volts (20KV), which may be supplied by a substation.
+However, a bigger building will have higher electrical needs and will require medium voltage class of up to 20KV, and it may have to be supplied by a substation.

 It’s time to turn to security.
-A commercial building must be secure or it will risk serious repercussions: especially if a business has high-value products, expensive equipment or sensitive, confidential information on site.
+You must secure your commercial building or you can risk serious consequences.
+Especially if you have high-value merchandise or confidential information in it.
 Security systems include CCTV, burglar alarms and an electronic access system.
 Security systems will diminish the risk of break-ins or internal security breaches.

 Logistics is next.
-Your electrical design should ensure the property is actually usable.
-How will staff or customers reach the top floor?
+The electrical design should make sure you can actually use the property.
+How will people reach the top floor?
 How will they communicate with each other?
 To answer these questions, you will need to incorporate:

 - An efficient communications system, including external and internal telephone systems, teleconferencing facilities, broadband and WiFi